MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Detections.md

 In this task, you will create a detection for **Attack 1** on the host with the Microsoft Defender for Endpoint configured.

+1. On WIN1 virtual machine as Admin with the password: Pa55w.rd.

 1. In the Microsoft Sentinel portal, select **Logs** from the General section in case you navigated away from this page.

 1. **Run** the following KQL Statement again to recall the tables where we have this data: